lieb/postdove/doc/create_reference.md

 utility expects it, especially the defined triggers and views.
 Using an alternate schema should be used with care.

-**CAUTION**
+**CAUTION:**
 Use this command with care.
 If you apply it to a running database, it will drop all data and leave and initialized empty database.
 NEVER use this on an active system.
 If you must upgrade the database, first **export** all the the tables.

 ## Examples
 Create a new database populated with aliases and local domains.
 ```